MattZhao/cs186-projects/hw1/README.md

 Click on `hw1.ipynb` to begin this assignment.

-*Note*: if, when starting Jupyter, you see `ERROR: the notebook server could not be started because no available port could be found.` then you may already have a Jupyter server running.
-You can kill it (which may lose unsaved work) using `pkill -f jupyter`, and then try running `jupyter notebook` again.
+**Note**: if, when starting Jupyter, you see `ERROR: the notebook server could not be started because no available port could be found.` then you may already have a Jupyter server running.
+You can kill it (which may lose unsaved work) using:

+    pkill -f jupyter -u $USER

+Then try running `jupyter notebook` again.

 ##Specification
 Your solution should be driven by the `process_logs()` function in hw1.ipynb.
 It is passed one argument: an iterator (or stream) of log lines to be parsed.
 This input stream can only be iterated over *once*.